 Difference between Bananas and plantains:

-- In taste, Bananas are sweet because they have more sugar content.
+- In taste, bananas are sweet because they have more sugar content.
 However, plantains having a higher starch content tastes almost like raw potatoes in their green form while the ripe plantain tastes sweet because the starch has been converted to sugar.
-However, the sweetness of plantains is still entirely different from the Bananas.
+However, the is still entirely different from the bananas.

 - Plantains are sturdier than bananas and they have thicker skins that is why you can’t easily peel them the way you would peel bananas.

 Can we really talk about Plantains without talking about the leaves?
 Plantain leaves play a very important role in most traditions.
 Like the African and Asian cultures.

 They are used as plates for several traditional meals.
 The leaves add a delicate aroma to meals.
 This aroma stimulates appetite when meals are cooked in the leaves or served hot over it.
 The leaves and they can be found in most Asian stores in the states.
 In Africa, it is readily available fresh from most backyards.

 Plantain leaves look a whole lot like banana leaves.
 However, they are larger and more durable.
 The leaves are usually lightly smoked over an open fire in order to increase their toughness, intensify the flavor it adds to meals, and prolong their storage lives.

 - Plantains are a good source of vitamin c (higher than bananas).
 This vitamin c helps the body fight against infections and harmful oxygen-free radicals.

 - It is rich in dietary fiber.
 In fact, it helps to reduce constipation because it contains the amount of dietary fiber the body needs for a bowel movement.